-With the above do’s and don’ts on seller-buyer emails, what are then allowed email contents that would not violate Amazon’s TOS?
+Given the above policies, what are allowed email contents that wouldn’t violate Amazon’s TOS?

-- Additional information directly related to the product that was purchased i.e. free e-books or instructions about the product
+- Additional information directly related to the purchased product.
+Examples of such are free e-books or instructions about the product.

-- Polite request for review or feedback for as long as you don’t offer any compensation or incentive for doing so
+- A polite request for review or feedback.
+Provided you don’t offer any compensation or incentive for doing so.

-- In relation to #3, you therefore can include a review or feedback links since these links won’t send the customer to another website but would just make it easier for them to leave the review if they are willing to do so.
+- Therefore you can include a review or feedback links since these links won’t send the customer to another website.
+Rather it would just make it easier for them to leave the review if they are willing to do so.

 Tips for an efficient Amazon email autoresponder

 - Show your appreciation to your customers for their purchase.

 - Share product-related information on your emails.

 - Include an unsubscribe button on each of your emails to allow customers to unsubscribe an at a time.

 - Don’t spam your customers.
 Sending a lot of follow up emails may trigger customers to unsubscribe.
 Or worst report you to Amazon for violating their TOS.